Lab 03 – Adding a FHIR Controller

 2. Clone the repository

-Building and Running Your Own Custom Stack Controller Configuration
+Building and Running Your Own Custom FHIR Controller Configuration

 The following docker command can be used to start your build.